CONTACT

 Takuma offers directors stock compensation in the form of shares of restricted stock as a medium- and long-term incentive and as a means of sharing shareholder value.
 Transfer is restricted for a period of 30 years from the date on which the allocation of Takuma common stock is made, and the restriction is removed when that period ends or if the individual in question passes away, completes his or her term, retires, or otherwise ends his or her involvement with the company before the period ends for a legitimate reason approved in advance by the Board of Directors.

-Executive category Total compensation and other remuneration (millions of yen) Total compensation and other remuneration by type (millions of yen) Number of executives included
+Executive category Total compensation and other remuneration (millions of yen) Total compensation and other remuneration by type (millions of yen)

 Basic compensation Performance-linked compensation and other remuneration Non-monetary compensation and other remuneration